silverwind/cidr-tools/README.md

 - `network` *String*: A CIDR or IP address.

-Returns a `parsed` Object.
-Specifically, this can be used to test whether the passed CIDR or IP is IPv4 or IPv6.
+Returns a `parsed` Object which is used internally by this module.
+It can be used to test whether the passed network is IPv4 or IPv6 or work with the BigInts directly.

 `parsed`: `Object`
   - `cidr` String: The CIDR of the network.